EMERGING MARKETS-Uncertainty over Thai PM selection weighs on baht, stocks

 By Mehr Bedi

-May 16 (Reuters) - Thailand's currency and shares lost ground on Tuesday as investors remained uncertain whether opposition parties that won Sunday's election would overcome potential challenges to them forming a coalition government.
+May 16 (Reuters) - Thailand's currency and shares lost ground on Tuesday as ambiguity over the country's next prime minister dampened risk sentiment even though the two main opposition parties agreed to form a ruling coalition.

 Other Asian currencies remained subdued.

-The baht THB=TH depreciated as much as 0.4% against the dollar while equities in the tourism-reliant economy .SETI fell about 0.2% to a week's low.
+The baht THB=TH depreciated as much as 0.4% against the dollar while equities in the tourism-reliant economy .SETI trimmed the earlier losses and is now down 0.1%..

-The Move Forward party said on Monday that it had sufficient votes to form a coalition government but a military-appointed Senate, the party's position on a royal insult law and a complaint against its leader may stand in the way.

-The six opposition parties in the proposed coalition commanded 309 seats in the 500-seat lower house of parliament, well short of the 376 seats needed to ensure the election of Move Forward's leader, Pita Limjareonrat, as prime minister.

 "In the near term, the baht will be under pressure from political uncertainty regarding the formation of the government," said Poon Panichpibool, markets strategist at Krung Thai Bank, adding that he expects the currency to move sideways for no more than two months.

+However, a military-appointed Senate, the party's position on a royal insult law and a complaint against its leader could stand in the way.

+The six opposition parties in the proposed coalition commanded 309 seats in the 500-seat lower house of parliament, well short of the 376 seats needed to ensure the election of Move Forward's leader Pita Limjareonrat as prime minister.

-Elsewhere in the region, China's April industrial output and retail sales growth undershot forecasts, suggesting that Asia's largest economy lost further momentum at the start of the second quarter, putting more pressure on policymakers to shore up a wobbly post-COVID recovery.
+Elsewhere in the region, China's April industrial output and retail sales growth undershot forecasts despite sequential growth momentum, suggesting that Asia's largest economy lost further momentum at the start of the second quarter, putting more pressure on policymakers to shore up a wobbly post-COVID recovery.

-Analysts at OCBC research said the data provided "evidence that the China reopening story is losing its appeal and markets may be growing impatient."
+"Without long-term investments in technology and new energy, China's economic growth might not last after a brief rebound in the second and third quarters of the year," analysts at ING Economics wrote in a note.

-The Hong Kong benchmark index .HSI slipped 0.4%.
-The Shanghai SE Composite Index .SSEC remained largely flat, while the yuan CNY=CFXS depreciated 0.1%.
+The Hong Kong benchmark index .HIS slipped 0.2% and the Shanghai SE Composite Index .SSEC dipped 0.6%, while the yuan CNY=CFXS depreciated 0.2%.

 Despite weaker-than-expected Chinese economic data and investors being wary of the crucial U.S. government debt-ceiling negotiations, most stock markets in Asia held firm.

-The Indonesian rupiah IDR= and Malaysian ringgit MYR= weakened 0.1% while Taiwanese dollar TWD=TP and South Korean KRW=KFTC won appreciated marginally.
+The Indonesian rupiah IDR= and Malaysian ringgit MYR= weakened 0.2% and 0.1% respectively while the Taiwanese dollar TWD=TP and South Korean KRW=KFTC won appreciated marginally.

-Share markets in Philippines .PSI and Taiwan TWII gained over 1% each while stocks in Kuala Lumpur .KLSE rose 0.5%.
+Share markets in the Philippines .PSI and Taiwan TWII gained over 1% each while stocks in Kuala Lumpur .KLSE added 0.5%.

 HIGHLIGHTS: